mottalrd/rover/README.md

 As there was no mention of creating specific UI for the web or elsewhere, I have decided to keep it simple and create a command line application.

-In order to make it more engaging, I have brought an interactive element to the 'game' by:
+In order to make it more engaging, I have brought an interactive element to the application by:

   1. Creating basic dialogue between NASA and the user.
   2. Prompting the user for their input to customise the size of the plateau, the position of the rovers, etc..